Everest high pass trekking

 - Nepal entry visa fee cost US$ 40.

-- Lunch and Dinner during the stay in Kathmandu.
+- Lunch and Dinner during the staying in Kathmandu city.

-- Any kinds of battery charges and hot shower during the trekking.
+- Any kinds of battery charges, laundry service, phone calls and hot shower during the trekking.

-- Personal trekking equipments and Clothing.
+- Personal trekking equipment and Clothing.

 - Your travel insurance (it is mandatory in case of emergency).

 - Any donation and monuments entrance fees.

 - Tips for the crew (Note : TIPS is not compulsory but highly expected)

 - Any other things which are not mentioned above

 We can organize private trek to Everest high pass trek starting at any date that works for you.
 Please contact us for more information.